tokuhirom/PLON/README.md

 PSON is yet another serializer library for Perl5, has the JSON.pm like interface.

+# STABILITY

+This release is a prototype.
+Every API will change without notice.
+(But, I may not remove `encode_pson($scalar)` interface.
+You can use this.)

+I need your feedback.
+If you have ideas or comments, please report to [Github Issues](https://github.com/tokuhirom/PSON/issues).

 # OBJECT-ORIENTED INTERFACE

 The object oriented interface lets you configure your own encoding or